 >>> Check out how to overcome your fear of loving

 As Hélène Royer explains: "The victim must work to restore their knowledge of their values, skills and self-esteem.
-If they were victimized in a relationship, they must understand that the narcissistic pervert did not love them."
+If they were victimized in a relationship, they must understand that their partner did not love them."

 The path is not easy, but you can also get help from a psychologist to get back on your feet.
 Be strong.